librsync/librsync/CONTRIBUTING.md

 If you are making a new tarball release of librsync, follow this checklist:

+* Make a "Release vx.x.x" pull request containing updates ready for the release including;

+   * Review the changes included and decide if the release should be a major (non-backwards compatible change), minor (backwards compatible change), or micro (bugfix only change) version number change to get the new "X.Y.Z" version number.

    * NEWS.md - make sure the top "Changes in X.Y.Z" is correct, and the date is correct.
 Make sure the changes since the last release are documented.

    * TODO.md - check if anything needs to be removed or updated.

    * `CMakeLists.txt` - version is correct.

    * `librsync.spec` - make sure version and URL are right.

-* Run `make all doc check` in a clean checkout of the release tag.
+* Run `make all doc check` in a clean checkout of the release pull request branch.
 Also check the GitHub Actions [check and lint status](https://github.com/librsync/librsync/actions) of the last commit on github.
+If it all looks good merge the release pull request on github.

 * Draft a new release on github, typing in the release details including an overview, included changes, and known issues.
 The overview should give an